Is Steak Safe During Pregnancy? (Updated 2026 Guide)

 Should I avoid steak in the first trimester?

-Can I eat medium steak while pregnant?
+How should I order my steak while pregnant?

 What temperature should steak be for pregnancy?